aerian-studios/ignite-typescript-boilerplate/readme.md

 ## Using TypeScript with React Native

-Thanks to the beauty of [react-native-typescript-transformer](https://github.com/ds300/react-native-typescript-transformer), we can seamlessly use TypeScript in our project.
-The source is transparently compiled before being passed to Babel.
+Thanks to the beauty of [react-native-typescript-transformer](https://github.com/ds300/react-native-typescript-transformer), we can seamlessly use TypeScript in our React Native project.
+Source maps and hot reloading all work just like you would expect.

 ## Coding style

-We use `tslint` to enforce coding style, with rules based on [Palantir's tslint-react](https://github.com/palantir/tslint-react), with a few changes to accommodate some Ignite quirks.
+We use `tslint` to enforce coding style, with rules based on [Palantir's tslint-react](https://github.com/palantir/tslint-react), and a few changes to accommodate some Ignite quirks.
 If you install a plugin, your editor can probably automatically fix problems.
 In VS Code, set `"tslint.autoFixOnSave": true` in your workspace settings.
 You can run the linter from the command line. `npm run lint` runs the linter, while `npm run fixcode` tries to autofix problems.

 ## Boilerplate walkthrough

-Your `App` folder is where most of the goodies are found in an Ignite Next app.
+Your `App` folder is where most of the goodies are found in an Ignite app.
 Let's walk through them in more detail.
 Start with `Containers/App.tsx` (described below) and work your way down the walkthrough in order.

 ### Containers